Test harness using the REST API

 Develop game playing code on your own machine and play games using the REST API

 We have created a complete GUI interface that uses the REST API to play a game.
-This allows you to develop code on your own machine rather than using the Online Code Editor.
+This allows you to develop code on your own machine rather than using our Online Code Editor.
+We call it the Demo Client.

 Once you run the client in python you will be presented with a screen shown below: